Geralt1983/Work-OS/replit.md

 ## Overview

-Work OS is a task management application with a custom Moves board and optional AI chat interface.
+Work OS is a task management application with a custom Moves board and AI chat interface.
 The system operates on the principle of **one move per client per day** — where a "move" is a 20-minute or less task that advances client work.
 Tasks are managed through a visual kanban-style board with status columns (Active, Queued, Backlog).

-**Architecture Evolution**: Originally built around ClickUp integration, the system now uses a custom frontend Moves board as the primary task management interface.
-ClickUp sync remains available as an optional import feature but is no longer the source of truth.
+**Primary Interface**: The Moves board is the main task management interface.
+The AI chat provides natural language task management and intelligent recommendations.

 ## User Preferences